 Recommendations Gaps Analysis Enforcement & Implementation The enforcement of provisions of these Codes has not been as efficient as required.
 Ana Legal Framework Code of Conduct Bureau and Tribunal Act.
 Sections (160501 to 160503) Federal Government Civil Service Rules and Rules No. 5.
 Foreign Service Regulations, Section 6 S. 22 ICPC Act.
-Section 6 S. 22 ICPC Act.
 Sections 16 and 58 of The Public Procurement Act 2007.
 National Institutional framework The Code of conduct for Public servant and Federal Public Service Rules and Financial regulations make provisions in this respect.
 The Civil Service Commission both at State and federal levels have a mechanism entrenched in the service rules for investigation of infractions and disciplinary action for such infractions The Nigerian framework has made limited use of improving technology to fight corruption.
 Key indicators Provision for disciplinary measures against violation of Codes or Standards by public officials.
 Improvement of technology to fight corruption Topics and relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Article 8(6) UNCAC, Article 7.3 AUCPCC, Article 10 ECOWAS (Related)

-Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National Institutional framework Legal Framework Enforcement & Implementation Recommendations Article 9(1) UNCAC, Article 5(b) ECOWAS Protocol Articles 11(3) and 7(4) of AUCPCC are not similar but related Establish procurement system based on transparency, competition, efficiency, efficiency, effectiveness, fair and objective criteria in decision making that are effective in preventing corruption.
+Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National Institutional framework Legal Framework Enforcement & Implementation Recommendations Article 9(1) UNCAC, Article 5(b) ECOWAS Protocol Articles 11(3) and 7(4) of AUCPCC are not similar but related Establish procurement system based on transparency, competition, efficiency, effectiveness, fair and objective criteria in decision making that are effective in preventing corruption.
 Bureau for Public Procurement [BPP] The Public Procurement Act 2007 particularly Sections 3,5,6,14,16, 19, 24 38, 54, 58 0f Section 22 Independent Corrupt Practices Commission Act The law is fully compliant with UNCAC requirements Levels of implementation appear reasonable.
 The efforts at capacity improvements and professionalization of procurement practice are yielding results.
 However capacities are still low in certain quarters.
 It is expected that as capacities improve, non compliance will further reduce and compliance will improve.
 The Industry regulator needs to proactively see to the enforcement of access to information provisions of the Act, and improve support and partnership with citizens groups monitoring procurement.
 Need to inaugurate the National Council on Procurement.

-Recommendations

-Gaps ment & entation However, due to Nigeria's federalism structure, procurement reforms are largely being implemented at the Federal level with the exception of a few states that have passed Public Procurement Laws.
+Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National Institutional framework Legal Framework Enforcement & Implementation Recommendations However, due to Nigeria's federalism structure, procurement reforms are largely being implemented at the Federal level with the exception of a few states that have passed Public Procurement Laws.
 Government is yet to inaugurate the highest policy making body under the framework the National Procurement Council.

-Analysis Enforcement & Implementation However, due to Nigeria's federalism structure, procuremer reforms are largely being implemented at the Federal level with the exception of a few states that have passe Public Procurement Laws.
-Government is yet to inaugurate the highes policy making body under the framework the National Procurement Council

-Legal Framework

-National Institutional framework

-Key indicators

-Topics and relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s)